Waigo01/math_repl/README.md

         help: This help page.
         exit: Exits the REPL.
     Some rules:
         Variable Names must start with an alphabetical letter or a \.
 (Greek symbols in LaTeX style get replaced before printing).
-Numbers are only allowed in subscript.
+Numbers are only allowed in LaTeX style subscript.
         Any other rules will be explained to you in a (not so) nice manner by the program.
 ```